This easy fajita veggies recipe will have some tender spiced veggies ready to stuff your fajitas with in under fifteen minutes!

 Pick and mix from the following serving suggestions to make the perfect fajitas with your fajita veggies:

 - Tortilla wraps (flour ones are best, not corn).
-If you’re low-carbing you can use cabbage or lettuce leaves (I’m sorry bleugh!).
+If you’re low-carbing you can use cabbage or lettuce leaves.
 I also use the thin dried sheets of yuba which I quickly rehydrate for a high-protein low-carb alternative to flour tortillas.
+I’ve even used sheets of nori in a pinch!

 - A protein of choice, e.g. refried beans, Mexican black bean salad, or frijoles.
-If you want your fajita veggies to stay vegetarian watch out for added lard, or make your own.
+If you want your fajita veggies to stay vegetarian watch out for added lard, or make your own from scratch.

 - Sour cream (or this easy bean-based vegan sour cream for those who are vegan or have issues with dairy).